lucyleeow/Python-notes/doc/sphinx-gallery.rst

 * The 'doc' directory is the 'source directory' for Sphinx, containing both the ``.rst`` source documents and configuration related files.
   ``sphinx-quickstart`` can be used to set up your source directoy.
 It creates default versions of the essential files
   (see `ref <http://www.sphinx-doc.org/en/stable/usage/quickstart.html>`_ for more details).
 Four files are created after running ``sphinx-quickstart``:

     * ``conf.py``, which allows you to configure all aspects of how Sphinx and Sphinx-Gallery reads your sources and builds your documentation.
     * ``index.rst`` is the 'master document', which serves as a welcome page and contains the root of the table of contents tree ('toctree').
     * the ``Makefile`` (for Unix based OSs) and ``make.bat`` (for Windows OS) allows you to build your docs easily by executing the 'make' command with the name of the builder e.g. ``make html``.
-The default source directory is set to the current working directory and the default build directory (where the output files are saved) is '_build'.
+The default source directory is. set to the current working directory and the default build directory (where the output files are saved) is '_build'.
 These can be changed by amending the appropriate 'make' file for your OS.

 * 'examples' contains the ``.py`` files used by Sphinx-Gallery to build both rST and documentation files.
 The rST files will be saved to a file specified in the ``conf.py`` file (see below).
 An ``index.rst`` will be created in the root directory of this specified file.
 The documentation files will be stored in the build directory ('_build' by default).
 * 'my_python_module' contains the ``.py`` scripts for your Python module.
   This directory is not required and Sphinx-Gallery can be used for a variety of purposes outside of documenting examples for a package, for example creating a website for a Python tutorial.

 Examples folder